La Asunción: Museum Nueva Cádiz

-The Casa Capitular, the seat of the colonial government, and a city hall has been re-purposed as the Museo Nueva Cádiz (Museum New Cádiz) which features displays of pre-colonial artifacts and local handicrafts.
+The Casa Capitular, the seat of the colonial government, and a city hall has been re-purposed as the Museo Nueva Cádiz (New Cádiz Museum) which features displays of precolonial artifacts and local handicrafts.
 Initially, as the seat of the government, it had housed the offices in the first floor and a prison on the ground floor.
 On May 4, 1810, the museum was the venue for Margarita's Declaration of Independence following the declaration made in Caracas on April 19, 1810.
-As the prison space was inadequate to accommodate the large number of prisoners, it was converted into a museum with a gallery and a biliary.
+As the prison space was inadequate to accommodate the large number of prisoners, it was converted into a museum with a gallery and a library.

-An interesting display in the museum is a sculpture of the tyrant ruler Lope de Aguirre who had terrorized the islanders during 1561; this event is featured in the film titled Aguirre, the Wrath of God produced by Werner Herzog with Klaus Kinski in the lead role.
+An interesting display in the museum is a sculpture of the tyrant Lope de Aguirre who terrorized the islanders in 1561.
+(This event is featured in the film titled Aguirre, the Wrath of God produced by Werner Herzog with Klaus Kinski in the lead role.)